 Card games in India

-There are probably many card games played in India.
-Games played with the standard international 52-card pack include:
+Many card games are played in India usinf the standard international 52-card pack include:

 - Twenty-nine is a point-trick game descended from the jass group, played by 4 people with a 32 card pack.